The #1 ranked ceramic art Master's program in the country

 In the second year, students work in seminars and individually with advisors on a written thesis as a supporting document to their MFA thesis exhibition.
 Thesis exhibitions are in the School of Art and Design’s Fosdick-Nelson Gallery, Robert C. Turner Gallery or an approved alternate site.

 Degree requirements include two years of residence and a minimum of sixty graduate credit hours.
 Critical reviews of studio work and evaluation of progress in the program are scheduled at midterm and the end of each semester.

 Applicants for admission should hold the baccalaureate degree with the equivalent of sixty credit hours in studio courses.
 A portfolio of completed works could be considered the equivalent of some studio courses.

-The School of Art and Design at Alfred University offers graduate study in several divisional areas: Ceramic Art, Electronic Integrated Arts, Sculpture/Dimensional Studies (concentration in either glass art or sculpture) and Painting.
+The School of Art and Design at Alfred University offers graduate study in multiple divisional areas: Ceramic Art, Electronic Integrated Arts, Sculpture/Dimensional Studies (concentration in either glass art or sculpture) and Painting.
 Applicants should make clear to which MFA program they are applying.

-Accepted Applicants must make a $200 deposit and return a signed contract as directed in the notification of acceptance or their acceptance becomes void.
+Accepted applicants must make a $200 deposit and return a signed contract as directed in the notification of acceptance or their acceptance becomes void.

 In addition to a grant for full tuition waiver for both years of residency in the program, each MFA student in Ceramic Art is guaranteed an assistantship for each semester of the two-year program.
 Graduate assistantships consist of several types: teaching assistantships (working directly with faculty in undergraduate studio and technical classes), teaching internships (teaching ceramics to non-art students from the greater university), facilities coordinator (working with Technical Specialists to oversee kiln and facility access, upkeep and scheduling) and, a social media coordinator.
 In all cases, the student receives a stipend of $4,750 for the academic year.